In this article

 Moreover, Norman adds, it can be helpful to keep in mind that virtually everyone needs extra help as they get older, and it’s simply not possible for any one person to provide someone’s care entirely on their own.

-How to bring up the need for extra care with aging parents
+How can I bring up the need for extra care with my aging parents?

 If you are caring for elderly parents and know they need more support, one stressor you might have is how to bring your concerns up with them.
 Quimby and Norman offer the following tips to help the conversation go smoothly: